 Hi everyone, I spent the past three days working on one chapter of my new book, tentatively called “Catchy Phrase: Insert Intriguing Subtitle Here.”
 It’s about reimagining everything in our sector, from how we fundraise, to how we do capacity building and evaluation and hiring, and so on.
-An entire chapter may be devoted to the role of hummus in our work.
+An entire chapter may be devoted to the role of hummus in our work (just kidding, there will not be).
 The publisher has been on my case, setting up several intermediate deadlines, which is good, because left to my own devices, I will binge-watch Derry Girls for the eight time.

 Anyway, I have been frazzled, so please don’t expect a coherent post this week.
 Actually, it’s best to anticipate that as the manuscript deadline (March 11th) approaches, I will become more and more unraveled, eventually going full “Jack Nicholson in The Shining,” and these blog posts will become increasingly nonsensical, possibly unhinged.
 Or worse, I will start reusing jokes, like this The Shining one, not remembering what’s in my head, and what’s already been put down in writing somewhere.